RagingRyann/group_project/README.md

 - Postgres / pgAdmin / AWS: Used to host data on server.
 - Tableau: Used to display interactive information via data visualizations.

-Communication Protocol:
-- Technology / Software communication: Heart.csv was read as dataframe into Pandas using Python; ETL was performed and exported to SQL database on AWS; Tableau was utilized to perform data visualizations which were then displayed using JavaScript / HTML / CSS on index.html file.
-- Group communication: Email, Text, Slack, Zoom